About Amy

 My experience has given me a grounded understanding of how stress, trauma and long‑term habits can shape someone’s relationship with food, and what genuinely helps people create change that lasts.
 My approach is holistic and takes account of the whole person, not just the behaviour on the surface.

-I hold a BSc (Hons) in Psychology and am a member of the British Psychological Society.
+I hold a BSc (Hons) in Psychology, advanced training with the National Centre for Eating Disorders, and am a member of the British Psychological Society.
 This background allows me to offer support that is steady, compassionate and practical, with a focus on helping people feel more at ease and more in control around food.

 Who I support

-The support I offer is structured, practical, evidence-based and grounded in behaviour change.
-It’s well‑suited to people who want clear guidance and a framework they can follow at their own pace.
-Everything is designed to help you understand what’s driving your eating patterns and give you useful tools you can actually use in everyday life.
+My support is structured, practical, and evidence-based, grounded in behaviour change and designed to help you understand what's driving your eating patterns and give you tools you can actually use in everyday life.